tylerbutler/tylerbutler.com/posts/2014/(p) 2014-12-31 installing-binary-python-packages-on-windows.md

 I am extremely glad I didn't try to write this guide a few years ago, when I wrote my Python installation guide, because in the time since then, some smart person[^2] at Microsoft felt the collective pain and anguish of Python developers everywhere and made [a package available directly on microsoft.com][msft_package] that "contains the compiler and set of system headers necessary for producing binary wheels for Python 2.7 packages."
 Hooray![^3]

 If you [download that package][msft_package] and install it, you should be able to successfully install whatever package that was erroring out with *Unable to find vcvarsall.bat* before.
 Make sure you re-open any PowerShell or cmd windows you had open to make sure your environment variables are up to date.
-Oh, and in case you care, the compiler and all its supporting files can be found in `~\AppData\Local\Programs\Common\Microsoft\Visual C++ for Python\9.0` after installation.
+Oh, and in case you care, the compiler and all its supporting files can be found in the following directory after installation:

+    :::text
+    ~\AppData\Local\Programs\Common\Microsoft\Visual C++ for Python\9.0

 If you're still having problems, chances are your version of setuptools is out of date.